zlurad/serp-parser/README.md

 });
 ```

-It will return serp object with array of results with domain, position, title, url, cached url, similar url, sitelinks and snippet
+It will return serp object with array of results with domain, position, title, url, cached url, similar url, link type, sitelinks and snippet

 ```
 {
   "keyword: "google",
   "totalResults": 15860000000,
   "timeTaken": 0.61,
   "organic": [
     {